The Hawk Circle Mountain Cabin Frame.

 Cutting these size frames should take a motivated beginning timber framer about 3 weeks for all beams, hardwood pegs, drill holes and prepare the frame for transport to your location.

 Cost: The Price for both Build Your Own Frame Options is $2,200 plus the cost of wood for the frame of your choice.
 (This will vary according to market price for rough cut lumber.)

 The small 10'x7' frame wood cost is approximately $800.

 The larger 12'x8' frame wood cost is $1,300.

 Once you pay a 50% deposit, we will order your wood from our Amish sawyer and then pick up the wood and have it ready to start cutting when you arrive for the program.

 Please Email Ricardo Sierra at HawkCircleOffice@gmail.com, or call 607-264-3910 for more information or to get a frame cut and delivered to your location.

 Please Note: We can design a larger frame for you at an additional cost based on your needs and situations.
 Give us a call or write us an email and we will get back to you with an estimate for your project.

-Also: We can also purchase rough cut hemlock or pine boards for siding, roofing or flooring if you like, at a very reasonable cost, to help you enclose your new cabin from the elements.
-Please let us know if you would like to get an estimate for your project.
+Also: We can also purchase rough cut hemlock or pine boards for siding, roofing or flooring at a reasonable cost, if needed.
+This lumber is green and will shrink as it dries, but is excellent for rustic structures.

-The Completed Frame, with people around to provide Scale.
+The Small Mountain Cabin Frame, with people to provide Scale.